Skip to main content

 Servo motors deliver consistent torque across the entire speed range.
 Stepper motors produce maximum force at lower speeds and have a lower top speed than servos.

-For extremely large toys, consider the Squooter build (see Discord) which uses the larger NEMA34 motor mount.
+For extremely large toys, consider the Squooter build (see the Kinky Makers Discord) which uses the larger NEMA34 motor mount.

 The muscles in the anal region are powerful.
 Users commonly bear down or clench during stimulation, which creates significant resistance.
 Larger toys combined with strong muscles require more motor power to maintain consistent motion.